BlackSecurityTeam/Pedgene/README.md

 # What is PEDGENE
-pedege is a information Gathering tool that help you to get some information about Your Target
+pedege is an information Gathering tool that help you to get some information about Your Target

 # Features
 - Whois Domain